neuroimagemorph/mouse-brain-atlas/Tc1_Cerebellum/README.md

 [![DOI](https://zenodo.org/badge/166476589.svg)](https://zenodo.org/badge/latestdoi/166476589)

-This mouse cerebellar atlas can be used for  mouse cerebellarvmorphometry
+This mouse cerebellar atlas used for  mouse cerebellarvmorphometry.

+The codes used to generate the results of this atlas is available [here](https://github.com/dancebean/mouse-cortical-layer-morphometry).

 ## QuickCheck